danm0nster/mvjrqa-replication/README.md

 `results/mvjrqa.csv`.

 The third script reads in the merged data and performs a regression analysis.
+This script also plots the model results and produces tables of the results.

 The fourth scripts creates plots of the joint recurrence coupling indicator, example time series for a single experimental trial, and some diagnostic